Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Introduction

-Ruddlesden-Popper compounds of the form (Ca,Sr)$_{n+1}$Ru$_{n}$O$_{3n+1}$ are well-known correlated systems whose intriguing electronic properties are strongly influenced by their symmetries and octahedral distortions.
-These distortions, including rotations, Jahn-Teller effects, and polar distortions, can break symmetries that transform opposite spin sublattices, potentially enabling the emergence of AM states \cite{bernardini2024ruddlesden}.
-Over the past decade, these materials have attracted significant attention due to their exotic electronic phases, including Mott insulating behavior \cite{ricco2018situ}, metamagnetism \cite{tiwari2023suppression}, and unconventional superconductivity \cite{maeno2024still}.
-Revisiting their magnetic phases in the context of AM order could provide new insights into phase transitions between ferromagnetism, antiferromagnetism, and AM, offering a framework to understand the interplay between symmetry, octahedral distortions, and magnetism in correlated systems.
+\bluemark{Ruddlesden-Popper compounds of the form (Ca, Sr)$_{n+1}$Ru$_n$O$_{3n+1}$ exhibit strong electronic correlations and display phases that depend critically on symmetry and octahedral distortions.
+Rotations, Jahn-teller distortions, and polar displacements break the operations that interchange opposite spin sublattices and enable the emergence of altermagnetic states \cite{bernardini2024ruddlesden}.
+Over the past decade, researchers have observed Mott insulating behavior \cite{ricco2018situ}, metamagnetism \cite{tiwari2023suppression}, and unconventional superconductivity \cite{maeno2024still} in these systems.
+Revisiting their magnetic phases within the altermagnetic framework offers new insights into transitions among ferromagnetism, antiferromagnetism, and altermagnetism by linking symmetry, distortion, and magnetic order.
+Among the series, Ca$_3$Ru$_2$O$_7$ undergoes antiferromagnetic transitions as a function of temperature \cite{yoshida2005crystal,kikugawa2007ca3ru2o7,PhysRevB.102.235104} and exhibits pronounced tunability under magnetic field \cite{ohmichi2004colossal}, pressure \cite{karpus2006spectroscopic} and strain \cite{dashwood2023strain}.
+These observations raise the question of whether Ca$_3$Ru$_2$O$_7$ (hereafter CRO) hosts an altermagnetic phase and what conditions might induce a transition from its native antiferromagnetic order.}

-Among the (Ca,Sr)$_{n+1}$Ru$_{n}$O$_{3n+1}$ series, we focus on Ca$_3$Ru$_2$O$_7$ (CRO) to explore AM states.
-CRO is a fascinating compound that undergoes magnetic AFM transitions with temperature \cite{yoshida2005crystal,kikugawa2007ca3ru2o7,PhysRevB.102.235104}.
-Over the past decade, experiments have shown that its electronic phases can be manipulated by magnetic fields \cite{ohmichi2004colossal}, pressure \cite{karpus2006spectroscopic}, and, more recently, strain \cite{dashwood2023strain}.
-This raises the question of whether CRO exhibits altermagnetism or under what conditions its AFM properties can be tuned toward an AM state.
-Moreover, very few altermagnetic materials lack inversion symmetry\cite{smejkal2024altermagneticmultiferroicsaltermagnetoelectriceffect,D3NR04798A}.
-Tuning altermagnetism in Ca$_3$Ru$_2$O$_7$ would introduce another noncentrosymmetric AM material, enabling the study of the interplay between non-relativistic and relativistic spin-splitting.\\

-In this work, we explore various magnetic configurations in the CRO system to identify those that exhibit AM order.
-We begin by analyzing the electronic properties and then discuss the symmetry characteristics that give rise to AM phases in CRO.
-Furthermore, we examine the system under strain to determine the conditions under which the AM phase can be stabilized.
-Our results demonstrate that the altermagnetic character can be enhanced or suppressed under biaxial tensile and compressive strain.
-We discuss the role of octahedral distortions and the localization/delocalization effects induced by the strain in the changes to altermagnetic band splitting.
-Additionally, we introduce the altermagnetic quantity (AMQ) as the “figure of merit” to quantify the degree of enhancement or suppression of the band splitting with respect to the non-strained system.